Beckwith-Wiedemann syndrome clinical outcomes

 1. Oral feeding start

 We measure the time it takes for our patients to return to oral feeding after surgery.
 As patients will have their operation at different times of the day, we count as day one the first day after surgery.
-The table below shows the average (mean), which has improved to below two days for the last three years.
+The table below shows the average (mean), which has improved to below two days for the three years 2016/17 to 2018/19.

 Average number of days to